DWCT-AM

 DWCT (1557 AM) was a radio station owned and operated by Capitol Broadcasting Center.

-Its studio and transmitter were located at Zone 5, Sol's Subd., Brgy.
-Bitano, Legazpi, Albay.
+History

 The station was launched in March 2016 as Radyo Uno under the management of Vizcaya Media Productions.
 On December 2, 2019, its transmitter was damaged by Typhoon Tisoy, leaving the station off the air for good.
+During its existence, it was located at Zone 5, Sol's Subd., Brgy.
+Bitano, Legazpi, Albay.